ocramz/ocramz.github.io/_posts/2017-11-30-growing-software-architecture.markdown

    return $ responseBody r
 {% endhighlight %}

 The above already requires the user to be familiar with typeclasses, lazy evaluation and a couple standard typeclasses (Monoid and Monad).
+These are fundamental to Haskell, so it helps seeing them used in context.

 Let's take the last parameter of `req` as a concrete example.
 It is of type `Option scheme`, where `scheme` is some type parameter.
 Now, how do I know what are the right types that can be used here?
-I always have a GHCi session running in one Emacs tile, so that I can explore interactively the libraries imported by the project I'm working on; in this case, I query for information on `Option` (the GHCi prompt is represented by a lambda letter):
+I always have a GHCi session running in one Emacs tile, so that I can explore interactively the libraries imported by the project I'm working on; in this case, I query for information on `Option` (the GHCi prompt is represented by the `>` character):

 {% highlight haskell %}
- :i Option
+> :i Option
 type role Option phantom
 data Option (scheme :: Scheme)
   = Network.HTTP.Req.Option (Data.Monoid.Endo